Updated on 23/10/2023

 So.. the takeaway?
 Keep those undesired fats down, and lead an active lifestyle.
 While we’re not a gym (yet 😉) and can’t help with the latter, we CAN share some insights on how to keep your cholesterol level down, and our Plenny meals can play a role in that.
 Keep reading!

 Understanding fats is vital to understanding cardiovascular health.
 While fats usually get a bad rep (sometimes deservedly so), there are also good ones out there!

 Unsaturated fats are ‘healthy fats’, as they help reduce cholesterol levels.
-They come in two main forms; polyunsaturated (omega-3 and omega-6) and monounsaturated (most vegetable oils).
+They come in two main forms; polyunsaturated (omega-3 and omega-6) and monounsaturated (omega-9).
 Compared to saturated fats, which are solid at room temperature, unsaturated fats are liquid at room temperature.
 This is also a pretty good way of differentiating them when you’re in doubt.

 Saturated fats, on the other hand, are considered the ‘bad fats’, as they have been linked to an increase in cholesterol levels in our blood.
 These are mainly found in animal products, with the exception of coconut oil, palm oil, and some kinds of margarine.

 Trans fats are a type of saturated fat, they are either naturally-occurring in small quantities (in milk and meat products) or created artificially by adding hydrogen to liquid vegetable oils to make them more solid.
 These trans fats are bad for our health as they raise our bad cholesterol levels, and lower our good cholesterol levels.
 What’s the difference?
 Well, keep reading!